sdias/win-10-virtual-desktop-enhancer/docs/known-issues.md

 ### Programs run as another user

 **Problem**:
 Windows 10 Virtual Desktop Enhancer can have some difficulties when interacting with windows which are run with higher rights than the program itself.
-For example [issue 21](https://github.com/sdias/win-10-virtual-desktop-enhancer/issues/21) highlights how the program cannot interact with programs started with Windows "Run as another user" functionality.
-Another example of similar behaviour has been observed with certain programs run with elevated privileges (e.g. Windows Task Scheduler).
+[This comment on issue #21](https://github.com/sdias/win-10-virtual-desktop-enhancer/issues/21#issuecomment-308504500) collects what is known about the interaction between this program and other programs run as other users; most importantly:

+- When running as a normal user Windows 10 Virtual Desktop Enhancer will not work when a program run as another user is focused
+- If your account is an administrator you should experience no problem at all, still if you do you can run WIndows 10 VIrtual Desktop Enhancer as administrator to solve those issues

 **Workaround**:
-While no definitive solution to these problems can be provided as they are related to an external library used by this project, a simple workaround is to run Windows 10 Virtual Desktop Enhancer with Administrative rights.
+While no definitive solution to these problems can be provided as they are related to an external library used by this project, a simple workaround is to run Windows 10 Virtual Desktop Enhancer with administrative rights.
-I fyou want to test this follow these steps:
+If you want to test this workaround follow these steps:

 - Right click on the executable or on the link
 - Click "Run as administrator"